delapuente/eal/README.md

 The contructor accepts the element that will be the surface and some options:

- * `getArea` this function determine which area has been pressed.
+ * `isArea` this function determine which area has been pressed.
 If no provided each area is the last interactive HTML node inside the surface element if any or simply the deepest node in the HTML hierarchy.
  * `longPressDelay` the amount of millisecons that have to pass in order to register a long press.
  * `doubleTapTimeout` the amount of limit millisecons to trigger a double tap.
  * `keepPressingInterval` the interval between `keeppressing` events.

+### Examples

+Check the file `example.html` to test with a simple demo.

 ### Listeners